MorphyDK/pbs-postinstaller/README.md

 7: On the left click on LUN.
 Edit the LUN, click on the Cache tab, and check the FUA/Sync box.
 Click Save.

-8: Download the script via git clone https://github.com/MorphyDK/pbs-postinstaller.git
+8: Go to your Proxmox Backup Server via shell , and run "apt install git -y" and download the script via "git clone https://github.com/MorphyDK/pbs-postinstaller.git"

+9: Goto the folder where it downloaded the script and chmod +x postinstall.sh and run it via ./postinstall.sh

 MorphyDK